Darokahn/blocks-language/language.md

 	y: $random; // assume a random function exists
 	block: $(int x){?(y) + x};

-the `dump` keyword can be used to copy a variable from the child scope into the parent scope.
-To dump it with its current name, use a semicolon.
+the `<<<` operator can be used to copy a variable from the child scope into the parent scope.
+This action is called a 'dump'.
+To dump a varible with its current name, use a semicolon.
 To dump it unnamed, use a comma.

 	{
 		x: 1;
 		{
 			y: x + 2;
-			dump y;
+			<<< y;
 		};
 		{y}~$print;
 	};